CodeYourFuture/CYF-Workshops/feedback/readme.md

 Feedback is the foundation of effective collaboration.
 Both giving and receiving feedback are important communication skills to master.

+### Tips for Giving Feedback:
-Giving feedback needs to be given in the right context, being mindful of tone and impact on the receiver.
-Feedback should be given in a timely fashion, be direct, non-accusatory (assume positive intent), and privately.
-Sometimes it is also better to ask if someone would like feedback.
+* Give feedback in the right context, being mindful of tone and its impact on the receiver.
+* Give feedback in a timely fashion, be direct, and non-accusatory (assume positive intent).
+* Give feedback privately.
+* Sometimes it is also better to ask if someone would like feedback.

+### Tips for Receiving Feedback:
-Receiving feedback is also crucial as it is an effective tool to measure your progress and whether you are living up to unspoken expectations.
-It is important to ask for feedback early and often.
-Asking for feedback late on a project or presentation has been [shown](https://hbr.org/2023/06/the-right-time-to-ask-for-feedback#:~:text=The%20best%20approach%20is%20to,annual%20performance%20review%20rolls%20around.) to lead us to be less receptive to criticism and change.
+* Receiving feedback is crucial for measuring your progress and understanding unspoken expectations.
+* Ask for feedback early and often.
+[Asking for feedback late on a project or presentation can lead us to be less receptive to criticism](https://hbr.org/2023/06/the-right-time-to-ask-for-feedback#:~:text=The%20best%20approach%20is%20to,annual%20performance%20review%20rolls%20around).

-Not all feedback will always be positive so it is important to learn to take good and the bad feedback in stride.
+* Not all feedback will always be positive, it is important to learn to take good and bad feedback in stride.

 Both giving and receiving feedback is a skill that we will practice today.

 ## Learning Objective 💡